najam0121/AI-Studio-UI/README.md

 # AI Studio - Frontend & UI/UX Designer Assessment

-A sophisticated AI interface prototype that combines the best features from leading AI platforms into a cohesive, professional design system.
+A modern, responsive AI interface that brings together the best features from leading AI platforms into one cohesive experience.
+Built with React, TypeScript, and Tailwind CSS.

 ## 🚀 Live Demo

 **Live URL**: [Your deployment URL here]
-**GitHub Repository**: [Your repository URL here]

 ---